Danny Strack

 Danny Strack is a performance poet and juggler, residing in Austin, TX.
-He currently runs the Austin Poetry Slam, a weekly show at the Spider House Ballroom on Tuesday nights.
+He was the Slam Master of Austin Poetry Slam, during the weekly show at the Spider House Ballroom on Tuesday nights.
 He has been a regular performer at the Austin Poetry Slam, as well as other Central Texas venues including The Hideout Theatre, Kickbutt Coffee, Expressions, Ruta Maya and Neo Soul since 2003.
 He is a four-time member of the Austin Poetry Slam Team: 2007, 2008, 2009 and 2010, and a multiple time coach.
 In 2008, the team advanced to Finals and placed 3rd overall at the National Poetry Slam in Madison, WI.
 He was next on the Austin Neo Soul Nationals team, which placed first in the Group Poem Finals at the 2012 National Poetry Slam in Charlotte, NC.

 Danny has also been a feature poet on EXSE, a showcase of Austin's best poets for Channel Austin and the Austin International Poetry Festival.
 In 2013, Danny collaborated with Texas State Musician, Craig Hella Johnson, of Austin's Conspirare to produce "Fusion", a workshop show that attempted to fuse spoken word poetry with choral song.